weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 Single vector collections are valid and continue to use the original collection syntax.
 If, however, you configure multiple vectors, you must use the new, named vector syntax.

 ### JSON
-The legacy single vector syntax is valid for  use with legacy collections:
+The legacy, single vector syntax is valid for use with collections that don't have named vectors:

 ```json
 {